Dishwasher Smelling of Burned or Melted Plastic? Solved

 Conclusion

-Remember, if your dishwasher has a burning smell, you need to check the connection where your household power hooks up to the appliance in the little panel box underneath, the board, and heating element.
+To wrap up – if your dishwasher has a burning smell, you need to check the connection where your household power hooks up to the appliance in the little panel box underneath, the board, and the heating element.

 If an item has fallen on the heating element, try using a cup of baking soda or vinegar to get rid of the odor.
 And, if you’re after a more permanent solution, try to wash plastics by hand, buy glass containers, or use a custom dishwashing basket to keep small parts from moving around.